marczz/mzlinux_pages/social_networks/xmpp.md

 -   {{< wp "/Pidgin_(instant_messaging_client)"  "Wikipedia: Pidgin" >}}
 -   [ArchWiki: Pidgin](https://wiki.archlinux.org/index.php/Pidgin)
 -   {{< wp "Pidgin_(software)"  "Wikipedia: Pidgin" >}}
--   <a name="finch"></a>**finch** is a curse client for pidgin, finch allows to reuse your pidgin settings, and a great level of compatibility with pidgin, but it is a heavy ncurses client 25M / 15M shared.
+-   <a name="finch"></a>**finch** is a curse client for pidgin, finch allows to reuse your pidgin settings, and a great level of compatibility with pidgin, but as it uses also {{< iref "#libpurple" "libpurple" >}} it is an heavy ncurses client 25M / 15M shared.
 It is in a separate Debian repository.

 <!-- Local Variables: -->
 <!-- mode: markdown -->